brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 So we optimize the lower-bound term over quantities $q(z)$ to find a minimal approximation.
 Or in other words, since $\log p(x)$ does not depend on $q$, we **maximize the ELBO which is equivalent to miniziming the KL-divergence** of the real posterior $p(z \mid x)$ and its approximation $q(z)$.

-### Mean-field Variational Family
+### Mean-field approximation

+So far we foccused on a single posterior defined by a family with a single distributions $q$, whose posterior $p(z \mid x)$ is tractable.
+We now extend our analysis to complex families, where the posterior is not tractable.

+One way to overcome it is to approximate the posterior probability using a simpler model.
+For example, assuming that a set of a set of latent variables is independent of other variables.
+Or we can enfurce full independence among all latent variables given $x$.
+This assumption is known as the **mean-field approximation**.

+In practice, this methods originates from mean-field theory.
+From [wikipedia](https://en.wikipedia.org/wiki/Mean-field_theory):
+> "Mean-field theory [...] studies the behavior of high-dimensional random (stochastic) models by studying a simpler model that approximates the original by averaging over degrees of freedom. [...]
+The effect of all the other individuals on any given individual is approximated by a single averaged effect, thus reducing a many-body problem to a one-body problem."

-So far we foccused on a single posterior defined by a family with a single distributions $q$.
-We now extend our analysis to complex families.
-We focus on the simplest method for such scenarios, the **mean-field approximation, where we assume all latent variables are independent**.
-More complex scenarios such as variational family with dependencies between variables (structured variational inference) or with mixtures of variational families (covered in [Chris Bishop's PRML book]({{ site.resources_permalink }})) are not covered.
+More complex scenarios such as variational family with dependencies between variables (structured variational inference) or with mixtures of variational families (covered in [Chris Bishop's PRML book]({{ site.resources_permalink }})) will be covered in a future post.
 As a side note, because the latent variables are independent, the mean-field approach that follows usually does not contain the true posterior.

 In this type of Variational Inference, due to variable independency, the variational distribution over the latent variables factorizes as: